CENTRAL WEST VIRGINIA WIRELESS ASSOCIATION

 Associate Membership: is for NON-LICENSED people and they cannot hold office or be on a committee and have NO Voting Privileges.

 Sec.
 1 The officers of this Association (club) shall be President, Vice-President, Secretary, Treasurer.
-The Executive Committee shall consist of the officers and 3 additional members selected from the membership.
+The Executive Council shall consist of the officers and 3 additional members selected from the membership.

 Sec.
-3. Vacancies occurring between elections shall be filled by a full member volunteer and approved by the Executive Committee.
+3. Vacancies occurring between elections shall be filled by a full member volunteer attending a regular Association meeting.
+Nominations shall be taken from the floor and a simple majority vote taken.
+Recommendations from Executive Council shall be taken in consideration.

 Sec.
-4. The Executive Committee shall consist of the four elected officers: President,
+4. The Executive Council shall consist of the four elected officers: President,

 Vice President, Secretary, Treasurer and three (3) additional elected members.
-The Executive Committee may find it necessary to vote via phone which is allowed so long as the vote is recorded, and the vote count announced and recorded in the minutes of the next regular association meeting.
+The Executive Council may find it necessary to vote via phone which is allowed so long as the vote is recorded, and the vote count announced as recorded in the minutes of the next regular association meeting.

 Sec.
 5. Officers may be removed by holding a secret ballot (according to Roberts Rules of Order), the ballot must represent seventy five percent (75%) affirmative of the active membership present and voting, at the meeting.